calenwan/OpenSource-CardboardVR/README.md

 In CardboardCamera prefab -> game manager(component) -> cube length/width/height are the values of the length/width/height of handmade cube in cm.
 In CardboardCamera prefab -> game manager(component) -> continue frames is number of frames after the cube image disappear.

+Also remembered to press QR code button first, then scan your cardboard viewer to setup the stereo camera for your own viewer before using.

 # API methods:

     // get button status on left hand